 B. Overall Impression Share

-You can use AdWords Traffic Estimator to explore your growth opportunities.
+You can use Google Ads Traffic Estimator to explore your growth opportunities.
 The budget estimations provided by this Google tool will tell you the traffic you’re missing out on.

-There are some other things as well that you should consider to draft a good budget.
+There are some other things as well that you should consider drafting a good budget.

 1. Keyword Considerations

 The keyword selection should be according to the buyer journey.
 For example, the first time visitor might be just exploring the options, he might not be necessarily looking to buy your products.
-So, we should have the combination ofhigh funnel (targeted traffic, quality leads) keywords and low funnel keywords (making informational offers).
+So, we should have a combination of high funnel (targeted traffic, quality leads) keywords and low funnel keywords (making informational offers).